 • Security: Although Istio certainly doesn't address every aspect of application security, it can be used to enforce strong authentication and authorization requirements between microservices.

 • Istio observability: Istio provides a means of collecting telemetry data from individual microservices.
 This leads to granular visibility into the health of each microservice, as well as how the performance of one microservice impacts others.
-Without Istio, it would be much harder to get tracing, logging and monitoring data from a distributed application in many cases.
+Without Istio, it would be much harder to get tracing, logging, and monitoring data from a distributed application in many cases.

 • Problem troubleshooting: Istio doesn't automatically resolve complex performance or security problems, but because it can monitor each microservice individually, the data it provides may play a pivotal role in your ability to identify root causes and remediate issues quickly.